 We are also targeting new opportunities in the pharmaceutical industry to discover, improve, and/or develop biotherapeutic drug candidates.
 We believe that our CodeEvolver® protein engineering platform technology can be used to discover novel biotherapeutic drug candidates that will target human diseases that are in need of improved therapeutic interventions.
 Similarly, we believe that we can deploy our platform technology to improve specific characteristics of a customer's pre-existing biotherapeutic drug candidate, such as its activity, stability or immunogenicity.
 Our first lead program was for the potential treatment of hyperphenylalaninemia ("HPA") (also referred to as PKU) in humans.
 PKU is an inherited metabolic disorder in which the enzyme that converts the essential amino acid phenylalanine into tyrosine is deficient.
 In October 2017, we announced a global development, option and license agreement with Nestlé Health Science, to advance CDX-6114, our own novel orally administrable enzyme therapeutic candidate for the potential treatment of PKU.
-In July 2018, we announced that we had dosed the first subjects in a first-in-human Phase 1a dose-escalation trial with CDX-6114 for the potential treatment of a formulation relating to CDX-6114 was received in February 2019.
+In July 2018, we announced that we had dosed the first subjects in a first-in-human Phase 1a dose-escalation trial with CDX-6114 for the potential treatment of

+PKU.
+The initiation of the trial triggered a \$4.0 million milestone payment from Nestlé Health Science.
+The \$1.0 million milestone payment that was triggered by the achievement of a formulation relating to CDX-6114 was received in February 2019.
 In January 2019, we received notice from the U.S. Food and Drug Administration (the "FDA") that it had completed its review of our investigational new drug application ("IND") for CDX-6114 and concluded that we may proceed with the proposed Phase 1b multiple ascending dose study in healthy volunteers in the United States.
-In February 2019, Nestlé Health Science exercised its option to obtain an exclusive, worldwide, royalty-bearing, sub-licensabel license for the global development and commercialization of CDX-6114 for the management of PKU.
+In February 2019, Nestlé Health Science exercised its option to obtain an exclusive, worldwide, royalty-bearing, sub-licensable license for the global development and commercialization of CDX-6114 for the management of PKU.
 As a result of the option exercise, we earned a milestone and recognized \$3.0 million in revenues in the first quarter of 2019.
-Upon exercising its option, Nestlé Health Science assumed all responsibilit
+Upon exercising its option, Nestlé Health Science assumed all responsibilities for future clinical development and commercialization of CDX-6114 was substantially completed in the fourth quarter of 2019.